 - Up to four (4) members team, including the team sponsor, must be available to attend the NCPA Convention if selected as finalists

-- Presentation materials from the three finalists must be postmarked or email time stamped by 11:59 PM Eastern on August 29, 2014
+- Presentation materials from the 3 finalists must be postmarked by August 29, 2014 or have an email time stamp of 11:59 pm EASTERN on August 14, 2015.

 The team members and team advisor of the three finalists will receive complimentary registration, travel and lodging to the NCPA Convention.
 After the live presentations are scored, the awards are as follows: